School Logo

 Impact

-Children are able to discuss a wide variety of beliefs with openess and clarity.
+Children are able to discuss a wide variety of beliefs with openness and clarity.
 They are able to discuss ideas that arise and accept that they may have ideas which are different to each other without becoming cross about this.
 They are able to show great maturity in their discussion of different experiences, beliefs and traditions.